-For many business owners and authors, there’s very little glamour in regional media – mostly because the lure for national is always there, beckoning.
+For many business owners and authors, there’s very little glamour in regional media.
+And this is mostly because the lure for national is always there, beckoning.
 But the challenge is that with so much “noise” and so many people vying for attention, it’s harder than ever to get national media attention.
 And even if you could, does it really matter?
 Will it get you as much bounce as you’d like?

 A recent article in Poynter media, found that regional is surpassing national by 36%, which is a huge margin.
 A lot of it has to do with the nature of national media stories, which are often overwhelmingly negative.
 As a result, folks are tuning in closer to regional outlets that have stories more relevant to their daily lives.

 And although there is a definitive art to pitching regional media, there are a number of ways to engage with regional media, without making a single pitch.
 Nextdoor, the super handy app that helps you stay in touch with what’s happening in your neighborhood, is also used by the regional media to keep a finger on the community’s pulse.
 As such, it lets you key into your regional media markets, as well as in possible new business.

 Not familiar with Nextdoor?
 Well if you aren’t it’s definitely worth a look – they have both a website and apps for Android and iPhone.
 And what’s more?
 Your neighbors probably already use it!

 As of December 2016, Nextdoor had 114,000 active neighborhoods on the site, and more than 50% of US neighborhoods are on Nextdoor (50 %!!)
 Approximately 26% of messages on Nextdoor are about recommendations, with on average of 4 million messages sent every day.
 That’s a great and robust market you really don’t want to overlook!